Contested Divorce Attorney

 • Attempts to manipulate custody through legal process

-In these cases, strong boundaries, strategic motion practice, and courtroom advocacy matter.
+In these high-conflict divorces, strong boundaries, strategic motion practice, and courtroom advocacy matter.
 Our firm focuses on controlling the litigation, not letting the case spiral.

 For more information on contested divorces, see our Family Law Legal Articles, including Contested Divorce in Texas: What It Means, How It Works, and How to Protect Yourself.”